hugh-shiftleft/helloshiftleftplay/README.md

 # A9 Jackson

-The route `/bean1599` accepts POST operations and deserializes via Jackson the received body data.
+The route `/bean1599` accepts POST operations and deserializes the received body data via Jackson.
 The file `exploit.json` contains the payload for CVE-2017-17485.
 Instead, the file `exploitold.json` provides the payload for CVE-2017-7525.